 - To the center of the project, an additional five stories are designated, with 133,000 square feet of office space identified for a national financial institution.

 The revised Final Development Plan was reviewed and approved by BZAP in May and June of 2018.
 The developers plan to annex the apartment building into Upper Arlington from Clinton Township, and the City of Columbus has indicated a willingness to dedicate the portion of Lane Avenue in front of the project to Upper Arlington.

-- 7:30 pm, Monday, August 20 Council Conference Session – City Council will review Ordinance # 61-2018, the proposed Development Agreement between the City and the project development team.
-Following initial discussion, this item will have a First Reading and Public Hearing at this Conference Session.
-The meeting will be held at 3600 Tremont Road.
+- August 20 Council Conference Session – Review of Ordinance # 61-2018, the proposed Development Agreement between the City and the project development team, followed by a First Reading and Public Hearing.

 - July 9 Special City Council Meeting – Motion to Dismiss Appeal Approved

 Mr. Paul Kreitler of Doone Road filed an Appeal to BZAP’s approval of the Final Development Plan with City Council.
 The project team of Rondar Investment Partners, LLP, Arcadia Development of Ohio, LLC, and Continental Real Estate Companies subsequently filed a Motion to Dismiss the Appeal.
 Council voted in support of the Motion to Dismiss the Appeal, for lack of standing based on Ohio law.

 - June 4 Special Board of Zoning and Planning Meeting – Final Development Plan approved, with six variances and 23 conditions.

 - May 7 Board of Zoning & Planning Work Session – revised Final Development Plan introduced.

 To view documents associated with the Final Development Plans and BZAP Staff Reports, search our Archives Portal – Development Projects using the following Project Names: